Basic Magic Abilities

 The ability to create flames from nothing!
 Usually concentrating on a certain spot nearby to conjure a flame.

 How to learn: Usually working from fire manipulation, Wyngrew will extinguish a flame that was made naturally, and then quickly try to bring it back.
 (Seemingly out of nowhere) Imagine where a small flame would reside.
 (Usually this is easiest to imagine in the palm of one’s hand) It’s not about making the flame appear, but imagining it is already there, and how it dances around.
 With enough focus one can create flames appear floating within their reach, almost as if they are balancing it in the air.

 Usage: Conjuring flames, let’s face it, looks pretty badass!
 Use this to make light out of nowhere in a dark place!
 (A torch, really) Create fire and combine fire manipulation to continue to control it.
 Juggle flames, begin to throw fireballs, and so on!
 The possibilities are endless!

 Limitations: Controlling fire that has been conjured is harder to control the longer it remains in the air.
 Keeping a single conjured flame lit without flicking out for an hour is impressive.

 As well as duration, a beginner Wyngro has a limit on how big of a flame they can create.
 Usually small candle-sized flames to start, and as big as a foot long flame may be achieved, but any larger is difficult to control for a beginner Wyngro, and can more easily become dangerous if not extinguished.

 The ability to sense existing water anywhere!

-Limitations: Large lakes and streams are easiest to detect.
+Limitations: Large lakes and streams are the easiest to detect.
 Obviously the farther away water is, the harder it is to detect.
-Masters of this ability can detect the closest water anywhere in the world, but a beginner will probably need to be within at least a mile of a large water source.
+Masters of this ability can detect the closest water anywhere in the world, but a beginner would probably need to be within at least a mile of a large water source.

 Sensing water particles in the air and forming them together